 We are of course just one part in the chain of healthcare providers that influence the patient’s ability to afford treatment and care.
 At Paradigm, we strive to do our part.
 We look at affordability as a critical benchmark in pricing our products.
 For critical medicines, commensurate with our ability we offer them free or at cost under our Patient Access Program to those who are severely economically disadvantaged.

 It is one of our missions to collaborate with hospitals to provide critical drugs, such as cancer medicines, at cost or deep discounts in some of the poor regions where we have business operations.
-We are partnering with manufacturers to obtain products at low costs from them, so we can pass on the savings to our patients, as we are currently doing in Cambodia and Myanmar.
+We are partnering with manufacturers to obtain products at low costs from them, so we can pass on the savings to our patients.